Sarkozy's lawyer says L'Oreal heiress party funding case is flawed

 The 58-year-old, who says he is innocent, hinted this month he could use his continued popularity among conservative voters to run again for president in 2017.

-His lawyer Thierry Herzog said on Friday he would seek to annul the formal investigation, which is the final step before a suspect is accused of a crime and drawn into a case which could take years to complete.
+His lawyer Thierry Herzog said on Friday he would seek to annul the formal investigation, which is the final step before a suspect is accused of a crime and could take years to complete.

 "Mr Sarkozy will carry on fighting this but at the same time he believes the treatment that has been meted out to him has been disgraceful," Herzog told RTL radio.

-He pointed to repeated interviews conducted by investigating magistrate Jean-Michel Gentil of members of Bettencourt's household staff as proof Gentil was more interested in getting incriminating evidence than hearing both sides of the story.
+"Do you really think the case both for the prosecution and for the defence is being studied here?" he said, pointing to repeated interviews conducted by investigating magistrate Jean-Michel Gentil of members of Bettencourt's household staff in an effort to get incriminating evidence.

-Allies of Sarkozy also leapt to his defence, with one suggesting the timing of the investigation was politically motivated to distract from a scandal surrounding one of Hollande's ministers.
+Allies of Sarkozy also leapt to his defence, with one suggesting the timing of investigation was politically motivated to distract attention from a scandal surrounding one of President Hollande's ministers.

+While a formal investigation could take years, a successful appeal could quickly halt the inquiry.

 Bettencourt was declared in a state of dementia in 2006 and was placed under the guardianship of her family in 2011.